underscoreio/essential-scala/src/pages/intro/object-literals.md

 res3: String = Probably the best object ever
 ~~~

-Here's an object with a more complex method definition.
+Here's an object with a more complex method:

 ~~~ scala
 scala> object test3 {